 During the night of Saturday 18th to Sunday 19th of August, the 3.5 meter public statue of the Virgin Mary and Child was decapitated.
 Residents were shocked and searched the nearby forest for the missing heads but found nothing.
 Parishioners were dismayed, as the statue has stood in the community since 1949.
 The priest, who called the incident violent and shocking, filed a complaint at the police station.

-During the weekend of April 14th-15th, unknown persons severely damaged the Christ figure on Rottmann family crucifix on the Reckelsberg calvary in Germany.
+During the weekend of April 14th-15th, unknown persons severely damaged the Christ figure on the Rottmann-Wegekreuz am Reckelsberg.

 On March 29th, the Court of Appeals in Toulouse ruled that Mohamed B., who desecrated and vandalized 215 graves, knocked down and broke crosses and other Christian symbols in a cemetery in Castres in 2015, was civilly liable for the religiously-motivated act.
 He had been found not criminally responsible due to mental illness, but on appeal, the court found him personally liable for compensation to AGRIF (Alliance générale contre le racisme et pour le respect de l'identité française et chrétienne).